shakhor-shual/walkman/README.md

 ## Quick Start:
 ### Instant local installation - Linux(or WSL) only:
+The easiest and fastest way to install Walkman locally - use one-string command:
 - curl -s https://raw.githubusercontent.com/shakhor-shual/walkman/main/bin/cw4d.sh | sudo tee /usr/local/bin/cw4d.sh | bash

 ### Instant installation to remote host - Linux(or WSL) only
-Only possible if Walkman is already installed locally!
+The easiest and fastest way to install Walkman on a remote host is to use the "teleport" feature available in Walkman.
+To do this, you just need to have Walkman installed locally and run the command:
-- run: cw4d.sh SSH_PARAMS_LIST (e.g.: cw4d.sh user@host.example.com )
+- cw4d.sh SSH_PARAMS_LIST (e.g.: cw4d.sh user@host.example.com )
 in SSH_PARAMS_LIST possible use any valid options of ssh command

 ### More for local Walkman installation and usage - Linux(or WSL) only: